B.A. in Visual Art Studies

 The B.A. in Visual Art Studies program offers three different areas of concentration: Art History and Art Theory, Arts Management & Curatorial Studies, and Studio Art options from painting, photography, and sculpture to conceptual and cross-media arts.

 This program is unique in that students acquire knowledge from different aspects of the art world, preparing them for a better variety of options in the future, including the pursuit of an MFA (Master in Fine Arts).
 The studio art classes are all taught by internationally recognized and active artists.
 Visual Art Studies also requires an interdisciplinary liberal arts foundation, and limited electives in Humanities and Media Studies are encouraged.
 By studying sociology, psychology, media studies, politics, and economics, students develop critically and informed thinking about humanitarian and social issues, which is such a part of the contemporary art scene.
 Students in this program thus gain a deeper or more sophisticated grasp of art history and art theory beyond usual art-studio focused programs, thus giving them a distinct competitive advantage for local and international pursuits.

 Graduates of the B.A. in Visual Art Studies program can expect to:

-The B.A. program in Visual Art Studies prepares students to work in new media, graphic design and advertising, as well as in museums, galleries, exhibition venues, heritage protection and conservation, public administration institutions and NGOs focused on art.
-This program is also an ideal primer for pursuit of an MFA.
+The B.A. program in Visual Art Studies prepares students to work in new media, graphic design, and advertising, as well as in museums, galleries, exhibition venues, heritage protection, and conservation, public administration institutions and NGOs focused on art.
+This program is also an ideal primer for the pursuit of an MFA.

 The B.A. in Visual Art Studies is a full-time study program.

-Study and advancement is based on classroom lectures, and studio electives in painting, drawing, photography, sculpture, cross-media and post studio options.
+Study and advancement are based on classroom lectures, and studio electives in painting, drawing, photography, sculpture, cross-media and post-studio options.
 Special summer courses and art tours around Europe will also be offered through this program.